 That out of the way, this is definitely worth looking into as a way of offsetting the cost of leaving your current contract.
 Choose a broadband deal you like, then find out what the particulars are in terms of when you will be reimbursed, how, and over what period of time.

 This is nowhere near as fluffy as if you have some sort of fault or distance-from-cabinet problem (lots of advice on that further down).
-No. Here, if your broadband provider raises its prices, even by a penny, and you're still in contract, you can leave.
+If your broadband provider raises its prices, even by a penny, and you're still in contract, you can leave.
 No arguments, no fuss.

 It may not sound like a particularly good thing on the face of it, but the fact that most broadband providers hike their prices once or even twice a year (usually around March/April or September/November) means you have one, potentially two, opportunities to get out for nothing.